kungchinese/first_git/README.md

-# myrepo
+# Capstone Machine Learning

-This is a test program.
+This is a project using machine learning in Stock Price Prediction